online-ml/river/docs/releases/unreleased.md

 - Add `render_ascii` in `cluster.ODAC` to render the hierarchical cluster's structure in text format.
 - Work with `stats.Var` in `cluster.ODAC` when cluster has only one time series.

+## drift

+- Make `drift.ADWIN` comply with the reference MOA implementation.

 ## stats

 - Removed the unexported class `stats.CentralMoments`.